Elgemp4/CLI-MIDI-Player/README.md

 ## Features

 - List available MIDI files
-- Play MIDI files by index
+- Choose the playback device by name or by index
-- Play MIDI files by name
+- Play a list of MIDI files
 - Specify a soundbank for playback
 - Reset the playback method